Skip to main content

 What is the mechanism of action for Ozempic?

 Ozempic works by binding to GLP-1 receptors and stimulates insulin release from the pancreas when you need it.
-It helps to lower your blood sugar levels and A1C.
-It also helps to reduce the amount of sugar released by your liver and slows down food leaving your stomach to help prevent blood sugar spikes.
+It helps to lower your blood sugar levels and A1C and helps to reduce the amount of sugar released by your liver.
+It slows down food leaving your stomach to help prevent blood sugar spikes and makes you feel fuller for a longer period of time.
+This can help reduce your appetite.

 Will I lose weight with Ozempic?